Schedule of Rates in Facility Management: A Complete 2026 Guide

 Can a Schedule of Rates cover planned preventive maintenance?

 Yes.
-Many FM contracts use SoR pricing for both reactive work and PPM tasks like filter changes, belt replacements, and statutory inspections.
+Many FM contracts use SoR pricing for both reactive work and PPM tasks — filter changes, belt replacements, TMV servicing, and statutory inspections are all common SoR line items.
+Using SoR for PPM as well as reactive work creates a unified cost trail across all maintenance activity, making asset-level total cost of ownership analysis straightforward.

 Want to Try Cryotos CMMS Today?